 Michael Park focuses his practice on litigation and securities enforcement matters.
 He represents clients facing investigations and litigation against the U.S. Department of Justice, the SEC, FINRA, and other federal and state regulators in a wide range of subject areas, including securities, criminal, commercial, administrative, and constitutional law.

-Mr. Park’s previous experiences include serving as an Attorney-Adviser in the U.S. Department of Justice, Office of Legal Counsel, where he advised White House and other Executive Branch officials on a variety of complex matters, including responding to sensitive congressional investigations.
+Mr. Park’s previous experiences include serving as an Attorney-Adviser in the U.S. Department of Justice, Office of Legal Counsel, where he advised White House and other Executive Branch officials on a variety of complex matters, including national security issues, constitutional questions, and congressional investigations.

 Mr. Park received the National Asian Pacific American Bar Association’s “2013 Best Lawyers Under 40” award recognizing attorneys who have demonstrated prominence in the practice of law and dedication to the Asian Pacific American community.